k164v/DAC8562/README.md

 <br>
 <img src="images/tianxing.png" width="200">

-Ideally it should work with all the api board.
+Ideally it should work with all the DAC8562 chip.

 ## Credits
 This library use @machinesalem 's TLV5618 DAC library for arduino as reference.